 - 2. Find examples of where traditional and social media have: - provided the public with information that allowed us to make informed choices. - acted as a watchdog and held government or business to account. - been used by celebrities to bring attention to social and political issues. - 3.
-Examine how traditional and social media fulfill their roles: - How do the examples demonstrate the role of the media in shaping public opinion and influencing government action in a democracy? - How well do you think the media and celebrities fulfill their roles in informing the public, acting as watchdogs and raising awareness about important issues?
+Examine how traditional and social media fulfill their roles: - influencing government action in a democracy? - acting as watchdogs and raising awareness about important issues?